 Despite all its popularity, today most of us do not understand the true meaning of meditation and what practicing it means.
-Many regard meditation as a form of concentration on something, some consider meditation is being guided on an inner journey.
+Many regard meditation as a form of concentration on something, some consider meditation as being guided on an inner journey.
 All these methods meet one goal, which is to slow down and become relaxed.
-Meditating on the breath or being guided can be very beneficial, however it is not permanent.
+Meditating on the breath or being guided can be very beneficial, however, it is not permanent.
 Meditation brings the mind and body to a temporary state of peace.
 It builds a mind that is strong and stable and prepared to practice mindfulness.

 Mindfulness is a state of pure awareness.
 It is being fully aware of the state of the mind, body and emotions.
 It is accepting whatever is arising in this precise moment.
-As awareness is practiced subtle changes begin to appear in ones life.
+As awareness is practiced subtle changes begin to appear in one’s life.